Frequently Asked Questions

 - Neonatal Intensive Care

-A: In the past, residents have chosen to pursue elective learning experiences in areas including: hematology/oncology, neurology, emergency medicine, infectious disease, endocrinology and toxicology.
-Off-site learning experiences outside Children's Hospitals and Clinics may also be available for the resident.
+A: In the past, residents have chosen to pursue elective learning experiences in areas including: epilepsy, emergency medicine, infectious disease, toxicology, cystic fibrosis and endocrinology.
+Off-site learning experiences outside Children's Hospitals and Clinics may also be available for the resident

-A: Resident feedback is vital in the development of clinical practitioners.
-Residents are evaluated using ASHP's RLS criteria.
+A: Residents are evaluated using the residency Accreditation Standards from ASHP.
 More information can be found here Program Overview - Evaluations)

 A: Yes, each resident shall complete a research or major project as part of their residency training.

-A: The resident will be scheduled to provide presentations to the pharmacy staff for CE credit at the conclusion of each of their clinical rotations.
+A: Residents will be scheduled to provide quarterly CE presentations to the pharmacy staff.
 The topic of these presentations will be related to their current learning experience.
-In addition to these conferences, the resident will review journal articles for Children's Journal Club.
+In addition to these conferences, the resident may give case presentations at the conclusion of clinical rotations.
 The resident also has the option of providing didactic coursework for pharmacy students at the College of Pharmacy.
 Residents may also assist with the preceptorship of pharmacy students on rotation at Children's throughout the year.

-A: All pharmacy residents are required to be licensed in the State of Minnesota.
+A: All pharmacy residents are required to be licensed in the State of Minnesota within 90 days of starting the residency.

 A: Information regarding pharmacy licensure in Minnesota can be found at the Board of Pharmacy's website.